Benchmarking multicultural services

 - No identified multicultural resource allocation in response to community need (collections, programs, digital literacy and technology).

-- The library demonstrates an ad hoc relationship with local NESB communities, government and other organisations.
+- The library demonstrates an ad hoc relationship with local CALD communities, government and other organisations.

 - Entry level